Kaustubh1235/xeno-sde-internship-2025/README.md

 This README will make your project stand out to recruiters, developers, and anyone exploring your repository.
 It showcases both the technical complexity and the beautiful user experience of your Xeno CRM platform! 🎯

-You can customize the placeholder sections (like your name, GitHub links, and add actual screenshots) to make it completely yours.